Average Gate Fidelity¶

 [2]:

-def experiment(
+def run_experiments(

-source_indistinguishability: float = 1.0,
+experiments, source_indistinguishability: float = 1.0

 ) -> list: